ald23-mod/m3c2018/Readme.md

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+* 11/11/18: A correction has been added to homework 2 on the definition of the testing error (see the course webpage).

 * 11/11/18: Lab 5 solution codes have been added to the course repo; Homework 1 solutions have been posted on the course webpage.